benjamine/golem/README.md

 Usage
 -----

-Once golem is ready, you can start running commands on your golem machine
+Once a golem is ready, you can start running commands on the golem virtual machine

 ```
-# Summon your Golem! (in case the vm is down)
+# Summon your Golem! (spin up the vm)
 golem summon

 golem do pwd